 Once a user matches your campaign’s trigger condition, they start your workflow.
 They move from action to action, as long as they don’t meet the exit condition.
 If we notice that the exit condition is met when we try to send them a message, we hit pause on their progress, and put them into an inactive state.

 While inactive, there exists a period of time where they can match again, become active, and keep going through the campaign.
 This is the grace period.
-If the grace period ends and they're still inactive, they’ll exit the campaign.
-Note, there are no grace periods when a campaign exit is based on conversion segment match.
+If the grace period ends and they’re still inactive, they’ll exit the campaign.
+There are no grace periods when a campaign exit is based on conversion segment match.

 Say you have a campaign that looks like this: